iluhandric/Forum/README.md

 For using:

-Just click the link or install all the utilities mentioned in description and clone this repository.
+Just click the link or install all the utilities mentioned in the description and clone this repository.

 For running server from the base catalog: